You're sure to learn something new from these amazing facts about Kakadu.

 We are home to around 280 different types of birds - around a third of all the bird species in Australia.

 We are home to around 2,000 different types of plants.
 The types of plants change dramatically as you drive from one part of Kakadu to another.
 Our coast is lined with mangroves, which make way for monsoon rainforest, waterlily-covered billabongs and open woodland as you head further south.

 How big do Kakadu's termite mounds get?

 Up to and over six metres tall!
 Look out for them along the Maguk Road and in the southern part of the park in general.

 How much rain does Kakadu get?

-Over three months every wet season, we get drenched by up to 1.5m of rain.
-That’s enough to blanket roughly one third of the park in flood waters, stretching out on either side of the highways as far as the eye can see.
+Over three months every tropical summer, we get drenched by up to 1.5 m of rain.
+That's enough to blanket roughly one third of the park in flood waters, stretching out on either side of the highways as far as the eye can see.
 It's a beautiful sight!